-Bank Of Canada Announces New $10 Bill With Awesomely Included Konami Code Easter Egg
+Bank Of Canada Announces New $10 Bill With Konami Code Easter Egg

 — VICE Canada (@vicecanada) April 10, 2017

 If you’re not familiar with the code, it is simply a cheat code and most famously known for use Contra which was released for the Nintendo Entertainment System in 1987.
-Inputting the Konami Code correctly at the start of the game would reward you with 30 lives, and here it is:
+Inputting the Konami Code correctly at the start of the game would reward you with 30 lives, and here it is.

-This code has been referred to as the “Contra Code” or “30 Lives Code over the years, and that all depends on which game it is used in.
-AS PC Gamer revealed, it was simply used here by the Bank of Canada and no-one really knows what made them use it, but it is still awesome.
+This code has been referred to as the “Contra Code” or “30 Lives Code” over the years, and that all depends on which game it is used in.
+AS PC Gamer revealed, it was simply used here by the Bank of Canada, and no one really knows what made them use it — but it is still awesome.

 All you have to do is head to the official website for the new Canadian $10 bill and input the code from your keyboard.
 Do it correctly and you’ll be rewarded with $10 banknotes falling from the sky and an 8-bit version of the Canadian national anthem.